pingcap/docs/develop/dev-guide-build-cluster-in-cloud.md

 ---
-title: Build a TiDB Cluster in TiDB Serverless
+title: Build a TiDB Serverless Cluster
-summary: Learn how to build a TiDB cluster in TiDB Serverless and connect to a TiDB Cloud cluster.
+summary: Learn how to build a TiDB Serverless cluster in TiDB Cloud and connect to it.
 ---

 <!-- markdownlint-disable MD029 -->

-# Build a TiDB Cluster in TiDB Serverless
+# Build a TiDB Serverless Cluster

 <CustomContent platform="tidb">